Stephenie Scialabba: Political career

 In 2022, Scialabba ran to represent the Pennsylvania House of Representatives 12th District with the support of retiring incumbent Daryl Metcalfe, defeating Democrat Robert Vigue in the general election.

+She has served on the House Education; Housing and Community Development, Judiciary, Veterans Affairs and Emergency Preparedness committees.

-In 2023, Scialabba lead a successful effort to end Butler County, Pennsylvania's status as a "sanctuary county."
+In 2023, Scialabba led a successful effort to end Butler County's status as a "sanctuary county."

 Personal life

 Scialabba is married to her husband, John C. Scialabba, and has one child.
 She resides in Cranberry Township, Butler County, Pennsylvania.